Frequently Asked Questions about Glaucoma

 A wide range of eye care procedures is offered at the highest standards at Dr Khalil Eye Clinic

-When you come to Dr Khalil Eye Clinic, you will have a full eye consultation, with comprehensive evaluation and discussion regarding your eye condition.
-Dr Ahmad Khalil will then give you advice on recommended investigations if needed and best course of management
+When you come to Dr Khalil Eye Clinic, you will have a full eye consultation, with comprehensive evaluation and discussion regarding your eye condition and best options for management

-For higher levels of short- or long-sightedness or if the cornea is not suitable for LASIK vision correction, phakic lens implantation become the procedure of choice.
-Though the costier, the ICL has been demonstrated to obtain better visual outcomes compared to Lasik for higher degrees of errors
+For higher degreesof short- or long-sightedness or if the cornea is not suitable for LASIK, ICL implantation become the procedure of choice.
+It offers better visual outcomes compared to Lasik for higher degrees of errors.

-An intravitreal injection is a procedure to place a medication directly into the space in the back of the eye called the vitreous cavity, near the retina.
+An intravitreal injection is a procedure to place a medication directly into the space in the back of the eye, near the retina.
 This is commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, and retinal vein occlusion